Thymosin Alpha-1

 - Duration

-Nick's personal use case: break-glass immune support during travel, airport exposure, or ill contacts.
-No RCT evidence for prophylactic use in healthy adults.
+Nick's personal use case: break-glass immune support during airports, dense events, or known ill contacts.
+No RCT evidence for healthy traveler prophylaxis.

 - Dose